 - Repeating a previously passed course for the sole purpose of gaining eligibility for financial aid.

 Federal aid is calculated according to need and the student’s adjusted enrollment status.

 Recalculation will be applied regardless of whether a student received aid for previous courses and is based solely on how many times a course has been taken and passed.

-A graduate student is taking a previously passed three credit hour course for the third time.
-The graduate student is enrolled in a total of 6 credit hours for the term.
+A student is taking a previously passed three credit hour course for the third time.
+The student is enrolled in a total of 12 credit hours for the term.
 Per federal regulations, the repeated course must be excluded from the student’s aid eligibility.
-Only three of the student’s 6 hours can be used to calculate aid eligibility.
-The student’s aid will be adjusted to 1/2 time instead of full-time enrollment.
+Only nine of the student’s 12 hours can be used to calculate aid eligibility.
+The student’s aid will be adjusted to 3/4 time instead of full-time enrollment.

-In certain situations, students may find it necessary to reduce their course load due to personal, financial or academic reasons.
+In certain situations, a student may find it necessary to reduce their course load due to personal, financial or academic reasons.
 Students contemplating such a reduction in hours must notify the Financial Aid Office to determine what implications such action may have on their financial aid.